TechnoBro03/BetterRaycasting/README.md

 # BetterRaycasting
-A Minecraft datapack for better ray casting.
+A Minecraft datapack for better, customizable ray casting.

 ## Features
 * More efficient than traditional methods.